J-shirin97/JHistory/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution 4.0 International License] (./LICENSE).
+This project is licensed under the [Creative Commons Attribution 4.0 International License](./LICENSE) .
 Contributions must comply with this license.